-Black, Bold and Beautiful!!
-Cadbury has been genetically tested as a true black (heterozygous).
-He does not carry the bay or brown gene (agouti).
+Cadbury has been genetically tested as black (Ee aa) an does not carry the bay or brown gene (agouti).
 This gorgeous stallion leaves everyone drooling over his stylish good looks and his charming personality.

 Cadbury’s pedigree represents some of the finest British pony bloodlines.
 His sire, Luckington Legacy, is the only imported British New Forest stallion in the US at present.
 He is an extremely easy stallion to work with, both under saddle and in the breeding shed.

 Legacy’s Sire, Katric Capers, standing at Wayland Stud in Hampshire, has been champion multiple times over in-hand and under saddle.
 He is a superb jumper with a “perfect temperament, he is a super ride and regularly escorts rides at the Riding Stables” (Waylan Stud).

 Katric sired multiple champions, notably Wayland Cranberry, who has accomplished 75 Championships and 25 Supreme Championships, both in-hand, under saddle and in working pony hunter.
 Cranberry qualified for Wembly in 2000 and Olimpia in 2001, qualifying again from 2003-2006, consecutively taking the Best of Breed award every time.